Tamara540/Tamara-Williams-Portfolio/README.md

 ## 🚀 Featured Projects

 ### 📂 Telecom Revenue Protection Dashboard
-**Problem:** A Fortune 10 telecom company was experiencing significant revenue leakage from billing anomalies.
+**Problem:** Telecom billing systems are prone to revenue leakage from missing bills, proration errors, usage mismatches, and discount/tax inconsistencies.
-**Solution:** Built a Tableau executive dashboard supported by SQL anomaly detection queries and Python automation to flag inconsistencies in near real time.
+**Solution:** At Verizon (a Fortune 10 telecom), I developed advanced SQL anomaly detection queries to flag billing discrepancies, and I’m extending the solution into a Tableau executive dashboard with optional Python automation for scheduled monitoring.
-**Impact:** Increased billing accuracy by **30%**, preventing over **$20M in annual losses**.
+**Impact:** This approach enables proactive detection of anomalies that can improve billing accuracy by ~30% and protect tens of millions in annual revenue, based on internal analysis (data shown here is de-identified for demonstration).
 **Tools:** Tableau | SQL | Python | Jira

 👉 [View SQL Query on GitHub](https://github.com/Tamara540/telecom-revenue-protection/blob/main/telecom_anomaly_detection.sql)